-Feltham fire: 70 firefighters tackling large blaze metres from homes in west London
+Feltham fire: 70 firefighters tackle large blaze metres from homes in west London

-The smoke could be seen from passengers on planes about to land at nearby Heathrow Airport
+The smoke could be seen by passengers on planes about to land at nearby Heathrow Airport

 About 70 firefighters have been called to the scene of an outdoor fire in Feltham, west London, just metres away from people’s homes.